Environment and Sustainability

 The school has provided and accessed resources to promote awareness of sustainable principles including:

-- Each year the Year 6 graduating class purchase a fruit tree for the orchard as a perpetual legacy for the school
+Each year the Year 6 graduating class make a "legacy" purchase for example a tree for the orchard or piece of art as a perpetual legacy for the school

 Our buildings and office incorporate sustainability technology and practices: